Men’s Health Services

 • Frequent urination, including at night

-At Bluff Road Medical Centre, we recommend yearly testing after the age of 50.
+At Bluff Road Medical, we recommend yearly testing after the age of 50.
 We can check your prostate health with either a PSA blood test (which measures the level of PSA in your blood) or a physical examination.

 If either test returns an abnormal result, your GP will inform you about the next possible steps, including biopsy.

 Bowel Cancer Screening

 The National Bowel Cancer Screening Program is available to eligible men aged 50 to 74.
 As part of the program, men receive a fecal immunochemical test in the mail and be asked to take two separate fecal samples before sending the test back to the lab for analysis.

 If you have a family history of bowel cancer or polyps, speak to your doctor about other screening options, such as a colonoscopy, and we can refer you to a specialist.

 Our doctors can also assist with suggestions for improving mental health in older men by encouraging them to socialize regularly (for example by with U3A or Men’s Sheds).
 Whatever your medical needs, we are here to help.